BuzzedHoney/Test/README.md

 ###  Edge, Outlook, and OneDrive Remover

-The **Edge\&OORemover.ps1** script is the most aggressive, complete removal method for Microsoft bloatware.
+This script is the most aggressive, complete removal method for Microsoft bloatware.

 ####  Edge